AlonsoArrarte/CleaningData/CodeBook.md

 ## Code book - run_analysis.R

-# Script

-Data is downloaed and extracted from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Three data consists of subjects, activities and variables.
-Mean and standard deviation will be exrtacted from each varaible and held in a tidy data frame. this script will write the tidy_data frame to the "UCI HAR Dataset" folder of the current working directory.

-# Variables

 Features - table containing list of calculations captured (variables).
 Feature ID and Feature Name

 Activities - table containing list of activities performed by the subjects.
 Activity ID , Activity Name